-Texas Tech is in a period of rapid growth in its research enterprise.
+Texas Tech is in a period of growth in its research enterprise.
 The Office of the Vice President for Research (OVPR) has been charged with leading the university's efforts to increase and improve upon the already excellent research, scholarship and creative activity at the university.

 While attending New Faculty Orientation is an important first step in your career at Texas Tech, new faculty at Texas Tech should spend some time talking with colleagues and your department chair to better understand research expectations in your department.
 It also is helpful to take advantage of the OVPR resources and activities that support faculty development.
 To help you better navigate the sponsored research process, the OVPR has created the Sponsored Project Lifecycle.
 All faculty are urged to attend the monthly Faculty Research Club which provides a social setting to stimulate interdisciplinary research collaborations, networking and promote informal discussions about research.

 There are several areas in the OVPR that directly help researchers in obtaining and managing external funding and technology transfer.

 - The Office of Research Services (ORS) is responsible for: proposal submission; proposal budgeting; sub-contracting; contract negotiation; extensions; reporting; faculty training; and some post award processes.

 - The Department of Environmental Health and Safety provides assistance and consultation about minimizing hazards and risks in labs, studios and field sites as well as offering a variety of safety training.

 - The Office of Research Commercialization works with researchers to assist them in the technology transfer process.

 - The Innovation Hub at Research Park (IHRP) is a major center for entrepreneurialism and innovation serving the Texas Tech University System and the West Texas region.
-Each year the IHRP hosts more than 17 Texas Tech affiliated programs focused on commercializing technology, building business plans, accelerating startup companies, and providing space for translative research.
-The IHRP is focused on developing the West Texas entrepreneurial ecosystem by joining efforts with Texas Tech System partners and industry.
+The IHRP offers programs focused on commercializing technology, building business plans, accelerating startup companies, and providing space for translative research.